Don't invest unless you're prepared to lose all the money you

 VC-backed, award-winning geofencing technology keeping workers safe in rail and heavy industries.
 Launched in March 2023, Tended’s technology is currently used across the rail industry by leading organisations, including Network Rail and Siemens.

 The British Robotics Scale-Up Fund looks to invest in the most promising companies from the British Robotics SEIS Funds in the manager’s view.
 This offer will target businesses operating purely within the UK robotics sector, with a particular emphasis on automation technology.

-Foresight Group has joined forces with Williams Advanced Engineering: the result is the Foresight Williams Technology EIS Fund.
-The fund invests into early-stage, unquoted companies that are developing disruptive technology and pioneering innovations, which can benefit from Williams’ technical, engineering and commercial expertise.
+Foresight Group has joined forces with WAE: the result is the Foresight WAE Technology EIS Fund.
+The fund invests into early-stage, unquoted companies that are developing disruptive technology and pioneering innovations, which can benefit from WAE's technical, engineering and commercial expertise.